Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

 We construct an evaluation set of 863 patient cases from MIMIC-IV using the process in Section~\ref{sec:simulator_data_construction}.
 These cases span 863 distinct diseases, categorized based on the original ICD codes in MIMIC-IV corresponding to patient admissions, representing a combined 35,548 examination records: on average, 8.77 physical exams, 28.37 laboratory events, 2.04 microbiology events, and 2.01 radiology events per case.

 Each case comprises two components: (i) \textbf{patient profile}: baseline information including chief complaint, present and past medical history, social history, allergies, family history, and the final diagnosis; (ii) \textbf{examination chain}: the chronological sequence of actual examination results, serving as ground truth.
 The simulator’s task is to reconstruct each examination result in sequence, conditioned on the patient profile, all prior examination data, and the current examination query.
-This sequential generation ensures that, during RL training, the simulator can produce arbitrarily long, detail-rich examination chains in response to multi-turn queries.
+Thus, during RL training, the simulator can dynamically respond to arbitrary examination queries.

-We quantify the generation quality using instance-wise and examination-wise metrics (Figure~\ref{fig:DigGym_results}), the detailed metric calculations are provided in Supplementary~\ref{sec:simulator_evaluation}.
+We quantify the generation quality using instance-wise and examination-wise metrics (Figure~\ref{fig:DigGym_results}), the detailed metric calculations are provided in Supplementary Section~\ref{sec:simulator_evaluation}.
 These metrics jointly assess whether simulated results match real diagnostic examination results at both the instance-wise and the examination-wise.